 Support to hospitals

-Hundreds of defence medics have deployed to hospitals across the UK to work in intensive care units and other patient facing roles, providing vital care alongside health professionals, to help relieve pressure on the NHS and Northern Ireland Health and Social Care Services.
-The defence medics join the 1,600 already embedded within the NHS, including 110 defence medics supporting the Department of Health in Northern Ireland and over hundreds of defence medics supporting hospitals in London, the Midlands and South West regions.
+Hundreds of defence medics deployed to hospitals across the UK to work in intensive care units and other patient facing roles, providing vital care alongside health professionals, to help relieve pressure on the NHS and Northern Ireland Health and Social Care Services.
+The defence medics joined the 1,600 personnel embedded within the NHS on a long term basis.

 Assisting with the National Testing Effort